megha-murthy/google-books-search/README.md

 - Saved - Renders all books saved to the Mongo database.
 User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.

+## Environment:
+This app is deployed using Heroku:  https://protected-badlands-58271.herokuapp.com/

 ## Technologies: